vackosar/vackosar.github.io/_posts/2020-11-29-Lamda-Networks-Transform-Self-Attention.md

 Then the embeddings are trained, but are independ of the inputs (static).
 And every output position has a separate key.

-If self-attention is differentiable key-value querying, then LambdaNet is differentiable pattern-value querying, where the patterns are positional embeddings.
+If self-attention is differentiable querying of a key-value store, then LambdaNet is differentiable querying of a pattern-value store, where the patterns are positional embeddings.

 ## How similar are Lambda Interactions to Self-Attention?